 - December 10, 2018

-The website trends changes from time to time.
+The web design trends changes from time to time.
 A website that looks sleek and stylish today could look outdated in just a few months of time.
 The year 2019 will be all about delivering on user experience.
 Web design trends will prioritize speed and mobile design, immersive video backgrounds, eye-catching simple designs with asymmetrical layouts, and more.
 The below are the Web design trends for 2019.

 Clean, minimalist designs, or flat designs, are characterized by loading quickly and are currently trendy and desirable for two important reasons.
 First, both mobile users and desktop browsers can experience quick-loading websites.
 Secondly, they can hold high SEO value.
 Flat design helps a site fulfill a lot of the speed requirements that search engines are starting to require.
 This’s why flat design has started to become popular and will continue to be trendy into 2019.